Home

 “Have you ever watched

-Cat grooming himself Well, if you have a cat or kitten, you really can't miss your cat grooming itself.
-Felines spend a large part of their waking lives grooming themselves.
+Well, if you have a cat or kitten, you really can't miss your cat grooming itself.
+Felines spend a large part of their waking lives taking care of this task.

 Your Cat's Natural Cat Grooming Tools